bsuberca/marvel-battle/README.md

 ## Bonus

-Aside from the two challenges above, I also developed and interactive game using React.
+Aside from the two challenges above, I also developed an interactive game using React.
 To play the game, follow the directions below.

 Install a recent version of [nodeJS](https://nodejs.org/en/download/) and npm on your computer.
 Open a terminal and issue the following command to confirm they are properly installed (you don't need the exact same versions).